DozerMapper/dozer/READMEFIRST.txt

+You NEED to execute this one time only:

+mvn install:install-file -DgroupId=xmlbeans -DartifactId=xmlbeans-jsr173-api -Dversion=2.0-dev -Dpackaging=jar -Dfile=src/lib/jsr173-api-1.0.jar

+XMLBeans relies on a jar that is not in the maven remote repository.

 Run 'mvn eclipse:eclipse' to build eclipse's .project and .classpath file.

 Eclipse needs to know the path to the local maven repository.
 Therefore the classpath variable M2_REPO has to be set.
 Execute the following command or add it manually to Eclipse (see below)